-I guess the owner thought about the option of waiting her out (until she died, but a challenge such as this which would motivate her to live to 100.
+The owner of the building tried everything to convince her, but she refused.
+The owner probably thought about the option of waiting her out, until she died, but a challenge such as this could risk to motivate her to live to one hundred.

 The owner finally devised a very special solution.
 He lifted up her apartment, stacking it on stilts, and tore down what was on top and underneath.
 Above and below, he rebuilt completely new.
 I don’t remember when this happened or what it looked like, but I imagine it as having a modern glass façade on the first 3 floors, and then suddenly the elderly woman’s floor from the mid 1800s, and above that, a couple more floors in glass.

 I think the reason I remember this story is that the elderly woman’s resistance and stubbornness, together with the developer’s conviction and stubbornness created a type of performative architecture where several voices and intentions could exist simultaneously.
 Without their co-existence, it would most probably have ended up as a rather uninteresting new building that did not contribute so much to our built environment or conversations around it.
 But instead, it became a kind of narrative architecture.
 An architecture that told a very specific story, through living people.
 And it was the elderly woman who had a direct hand in creating the grammatics for the new building.
 Her voice was forever there as part of the dialogue in our common spaces.

 This story is deeply connected to, or maybe even the reason why, soon after this lecture I decided to stop studying architecture and instead applied to an art academy.
 The reason I stopped was not because I was no longer interested in architecture, but through my conversation after the soccer game in the park I probably realized that a story like this had very little interest and value at my architecture school and had a better place inside an art.